Nimish999/student-registration-app/frontend/README.md

 ```
 ## If the backend is private

-Update the 000-default.conf file and don not configure the .env file
+Update the 000-default.conf file and do not configure the .env file

 ```bash
 vim /etc/apache2/sites-available/000-default.conf